cw440rt/ansible-tutorial/README.md

 # ansible-tutorial

-another GIT repository!
-It is Tuesday 4/16/24...
+It is Tuesday 4/23/24...is everyone having a pleasant day?